mbhushan909/Amazon_Automotive_Reviews_LDAvis/README.md

 ___
 The data set for this particular analyses has been taken from [Amazon product reviews data set](http://jmcauley.ucsd.edu/data/amazon/) which is maintained by [Julian McAuley](http://cseweb.ucsd.edu/~jmcauley/).

 This data set consisted of 10 columns and 20473 rows.
 But the data of our interest was mainly the "reviewText" column.
-Therefore a corpus with mainly the reviewText column from the dataset was created for our usage.
-The code can be found towards the end of this documentation.
+Therefore a corpus with mainly the reviewText column was created for our usage.
+The complete code can be found in the <b><i>Code</b></i> section of this documentation.

 ___